-The water pump switch operates the pump.
+Fresh water pump switches are located on the monitor panel and in the lavatory.
 Once the switch is turned on the pump will run until the water pressure reaches about 65 psi.
 At this point an internal pressure switch will shut it off.
 When a faucet is opened the water pressure will drop and the pump will start to run again.
 The water pump switch should be turned off when the trailer is left unattended.
 Water pressure at some campgrounds may be low.
 The water pump can be turned on to assist the city water hookup pressure.
 Be sure there is some water in the fresh water tank.
 The pump will only use the water that is needed out of the tank to bring the pressure up to the usual standard.